titolins/nscmr/README.md

 ### DB
     * read about storing payment options on db -> _postponed to another moment_
     * [configure indexes]
+        * indexes should be created on the background in production and only if they don't already exist.
     * mongodb references
         * [manual ref vs dbref]
         * [mongo ref docs]